marzieh-saeedimasine/Deep-Learning/README.md

 -- Position Embedding: Adds positional information to the patches.
 -- Transformer Encoder: Applies multiple layers of self-attention and feed-forward neural networks.
 -- Classification Head: Maps the final representation to the class labels.
 -- compare the accuracy and performance of ViT with pure CNN and other transfer learning in TransferLearning-CIFAR-Project.ipynb

+**Overview of Object Detection and localization project**
+-- Object Detection model on images
+-- Tensor Flow object detection models that have been trained on the COCO 2017 dataset, from TensorFlow Hub
+-- object detection with YOLO
+--compare two models Mask R-CNN Inception and YOLO in object detection